elixir-lang/elixir/lib/elixir/pages/references/naming-conventions.md

 Examples: `DateTime.compare/2`

-Note that this specific behaviour is important due to the expectations of `Enum.sort/2`
+Note that this specific convention is important due to the expectations of `Enum.sort/2`